dappforce/subsocial-docs/docs/sdk/quick-start/GettingStarted.md

 ```

-> **NOTE**: You can either run a local [subsocial node](https://github.com/dappforce/subsocial-node) or use our testnet for running the API calls.
+> **NOTE**: You can either run a local [Subsocial node](https://github.com/dappforce/subsocial-node) or use our testnet for running the API calls.

 ### Fetching data from Subsocial

-Now let's see how you can fetch data from subsocial nodes and use it in your cool Social Dapps.
+Now let's see how you can fetch data from Subsocial nodes and use it in your cool Social Dapps.

 #### Getting spaces & posts by ID

-One of the most important part of subsocial is space.
-It's a home for all posts related to a certain topic.
-Each space can have multiple posts in them and every space holds their unique id.
+Spaces are one of the most important parts of Subsocial.
+They function as a home for all posts related to a certain topic.
+Each space can have multiple posts in them and every space holds its own unique id.

-For example: A space related to subsocial announcements have id as 1.
+For example: The space for Subsocial's announcements has the id 1.

 Now let's try to fetch data from this space: